 Anne Kaun is an Associate Professor at Södertörn University, Stockholm, Sweden.
 She is mainly interested in how media technologies enable and constrain organization and mobilization within social and protest movements in terms of temporality and spatiality.

 Judith Lohner is a project manager with HRK-EXPERTISE Internationalisation at the German Rectors’ Conference.
 Her research focuses on international and transnational comparative journalism studies, media memory studies, journalism and transitional justice, media and democratization, transcultural communication, and the European public sphere.

-Manuel Menke is an associate researcher at the Institute for Media, Knowledge and Communication, Augsburg University.
+Manuel Menke is an associate researcher at the Institute for Communication Studies and Media research, Munich University.
 The focus of his work rests on media nostalgia, memory practices, media change and society change, communication history, journalism studies, communication and media ethics, and narratology.

 Anke Offerhaus is university lecturer at the Institute for Historical Journalism, Communication and Media Studies (IPKM) and postdoctoral fellow at the Centre for Media, Communication and Information Research, University of Bremen.
 Research interests: journalism research, media and public sociology with a focus on European publics, media reception/appropriation with emphasis on religion, and online mourning.